zzzprojects/learn-orm/tutorials/sql-server-profiler/create-a-trace.md

 You can choose the **Save to file** option to capture the trace to a file.

- - You can specify a value for **Set maximum file size (MB)** and the default value is 5 megabytes (MB).
+ - You can specify a value for **Set maximum file size (MB)**, and the default value is 5 megabytes (MB).
  - Select **Enable file rollover** to automatically create new files when the maximum file size is reached.
- - You can also optionally select **Server processes trace data**, which causes the service that is running the trace to process trace data instead of the client application.
+ - You can also optionally select **Server processes trace data**, which causes the service running the trace to process trace data instead of the client application.
  - When the server processes trace data, no events are skipped even under stress conditions, but server performance may be affected.

 ### Save to Table

 You can choose **Save to table** option to capture the trace to a database table.
-You can also **Set maximum rows**, and specify a value.
+You can also **Set maximum rows** and specify a value.

 When you do not save the trace results to a file or table, you can view the trace while SQL Server Profiler is open.

  - You will lose the trace results after you stop the trace and close SQL Server Profiler.
  - To avoid losing the trace results in this way, click Save on the File menu to save the results before you close SQL Server Profiler.

-You can also select the **Enable trace stop time** check box, and specify a stop date and time.
+You can also select the **Enable trace stop time** check box and specify a stop date and time.

 <img src="images/create-a-trace-4.png" alt="Enable trace stop time">

-Click RUN to start the trace and the SQL Profiler window will open and the trace is now running.
+Click RUN to start the trace,the SQL Profiler window will open, and the trace is now running.

 <img src="images/create-a-trace-5.png" alt="Tracing the database">

-As you can see tracing started, let's open a query editor and execute a simple query.
+As you can see, tracing started.
+Let's open a query editor and execute a simple query.

 <img src="images/create-a-trace-6.png" alt="Execute a simple query">

-When you execute this simple query and then go to the SQL Server Profiler and you will see the query logs.
+When you execute this simple query, go to the SQL Server Profiler, and you will see the query logs.

 <img src="images/create-a-trace-7.png" alt="Tracing the database after executed a query">